 A Conservative manifesto for conservation

-Bright Blue is re-opening its call for written evidence to inform the development of a manifesto for conservation, which will be the final output from our multi-year project on conservation.
+Bright Blue opened a call for written evidence which closed in mid-March this year to inform the development of a manifesto for conservation, which will be the final output from our multi-year project on conservation.
 The written evidence which Bright Blue receives will be an important element of our conservation project, and will be published in the annex of the final manifesto.

 The current Government is focusing more on the conservation agenda.
 Already, a ban has been brought forward on the importation of ivory, funding has been made available for protecting pollinating species, and there has been a string of actions against plastic waste.
 Alongside these efforts are gradual reforms to agricultural and fishing policy, thanks to the UK’s departure from the EU, and the publication of the Government’s 25 Year Environment Plan and forthcoming Environment Bill.